 Nov.
-20 Race Results On November 20 two members of the Prince Georges Running Club (PGRC) ran the unusual distance of 6.35 miles around Greenbelt Lake.
+20 Race Results

+On November 20 two members of the Prince Georges Running Club (PGRC) ran the unusual distance of 6.35 miles around Greenbelt Lake.
 It was scheduled to be a 10-kilometer (6.2 mile) run but because of drizzly weather there were only a few runners and officials so it was agreed that a five-loop run around the lake would be easier.
 Rick Fulton of the PGRC won in 39.27 over his teammate Keith Grant-Davie in 40:05.
 Joe Broderick of the D.C.
 Road Runners Club and Greenbelt was third in 51:56.

-In a race for only elementary school children, Mike O'Brien (11) of Greenbelt won in 20:41 miles.
-Everyone received an award from the Prince Georges
+In a race for only elementary school children, Mike O'Brien (11) of Greenbelt won in 20:41 over Joel Mennella (11) of Lanham in 20:43 for two laps or 2.54 miles.
+Everyone received an award from the Prince Georges Running Club.